 Metro Nashville Public Schools

-- Collaborate with district departments and stakeholders to manage and support district initiatives, programs, and partnerships related to extended learning and summer programs and support goals and outcomes.
+- Collaborate with leadership to support hiring, recruitment, and placement of staff (i.e., Promising Scholars).
+Collaborate with leadership and district departments to support district initiatives, programs, and partnerships related to extended learning and summer programs and support goals and outcomes.

 - Performs other duties or tasks as required or assigned which are reasonably within the scope of the responsibilities in this job classification.

-- Communication skills and ability to work in a highly collaborative environment.
+- Communication skills and ability to work in a collaborative environment.

 - Ability to establish and maintain effective working relationships with administrators, teachers, students, the community, and administrative staff.